-Prof. Dr. Amon Simba is an Associate Professor of entrepreneurship and innovation at Nottingham Business School (NBS) in the UK, and his expertise lies in entrepreneurship and innovation with a focus on Africa.
+Prof Dr Amon Simba is an Associate Professor of entrepreneurship and innovation at Nottingham Business School (NBS) in the UK, and his expertise lies in entrepreneurship and innovation with a focus on Africa.
 Amon is the Director of the AfrIE Research Hub at NBS.
 He supervises PhD students whose studies focus on entrepreneurship & innovation.
 In addition to his roles at NBS, he is a Professor of Entrepreneurship at the Central University of Technology, Free State, Bloemfontein, South Africa.
 Amon is also an Associate Editor for the International Journal of Entrepreneurship and Small Business (IJESB) and the Journal of Small Business & Entrepreneurship (JSBE).

-Susan Müller is a Professor of Entrepreneurship at Bern University of Applied Sciences.
+Prof Dr Susan Müller is a Professor of Entrepreneurship at Bern University of Applied Sciences.
 In her research she aims to understand design principles of effective social innovations, how we can teach entrepreneurship responsibly and effectively, and how entrepreneurs navigate the early stages of their businesses.
 Currently, Susan is involved in several research projects in these areas.
 In the area of social innovation, she is conducting an exploratory study to identify the design principles of effective, low-cost private schools in informal urban settlements in Nairobi.

-Peter Quartey is a Professor in Development Economics and the immediate past Head, Department of Economics and Director (Economic Management Programme), University of Ghana.
+Professor Peter Quartey is Director, Institute of Statistical, Social & Economic Research, University of Ghana & Director, Retail Finance Distribution (ReFinD) Research Network.
 He served as the Deputy Director, Centre for Migration Studies (University of Ghana).
 Prof. Peter Quartey served as the Head, Economics Division, Institute of Statistical, Social and Economic Research, University of Ghana and currently the Director, Institute of Statistical, Social and Economic Research, University of Ghana.